What Is Friday

-Chronos is a locally-executed voice assistant built for Windows 10 and 11.
-It listens to your spoken commands, interprets them using the Vosk speech recognition engine, and launches or controls your applications — all without sending a single byte to external servers.
+Friday is a locally-executed voice assistant built for Windows 10 and 11.
+It listens to your spoken commands, interprets them using the Moonshine speech recognition engine, and launches or controls your applications, all without sending a single byte to external servers.

 Voice Recognition

-Powered by Vosk, an offline-first speech recognition engine.
-Vosk models are downloaded once and run entirely on your CPU.
+Powered by Moonshine, an offline-first speech recognition engine.
+Models are downloaded once and run entirely on your CPU.
 No microphone data ever leaves your device.

 TTS Voice Engine

-Chronos responds using KOKORO TTS — a neural voice that closely mirrors the iconic Jarvis tone.
-The voice synthesis runs within the Edge runtime already on your Windows system.
+Friday responds using an Edge-TTS-based neural voice.
+Voice synthesis runs through the Edge runtime already installed on your Windows system.

 Application Control

-Chronos executes local system commands to open, switch, and manage applications installed on your PC.
-All command resolution happens on-device via an editable local app registry.
+Friday executes local system commands to open, switch, and manage applications installed on your PC.
+Command resolution happens entirely on-device.

-Your command history, app list, and preferences are stored exclusively in local configuration files on your machine.
-You can view, edit, or delete them at any time.
+Your command history, app list, and preferences are stored exclusively in local configuration files.
+View, edit, or delete them whenever you like.

 How Privacy Works

-Understanding the data lifecycle within Chronos — from the moment you speak to the moment your app launches.
+The data lifecycle inside Friday, from the moment you speak to the moment your app launches.

-Your system microphone captures audio.
-This audio stream is piped directly into Chronos's local processing pipeline in memory.
-The raw audio is never written to disk, uploaded to any server, or retained after the recognition process completes.
+Your system microphone captures audio, piped directly into Friday's local processing pipeline in memory.
+Raw audio is never written to disk, uploaded anywhere, or retained after recognition completes.

 RAM only · never persisted

-The audio is transcribed using the Vosk engine running entirely on your CPU.
-Vosk is an open-source, offline-capable speech recognition toolkit developed by Alpha Cephei.
-The language model (typically 40–500 MB depending on selected model) lives in your local AppData folder and performs inference without internet access.
+Audio is transcribed using Moonshine, running entirely on your CPU.
+The language model lives in your Friday Installation folder and performs inference with no internet access.

 Offline · open source · CPU-bound

-Chronos calls the Windows API to launch or interact with the target application.
-It uses standard subprocess invocation — the same mechanism as double-clicking an icon.
-No elevated privileges are required or requested beyond what the application itself needs.
+Friday calls the Windows API to launch or interact with the target application, the same mechanism as double-clicking an icon.
+No elevated privileges are requested.

 Windows API · no elevation required